laboon/ebook/text/10_what_is_software_testing.md

 Can you think of any other possible inputs that might cause an error or an incorrect result?

-External factors could also be a factor.
+External factors could also be relevant.
 What happens when...

 1. The system runs out of memory while processing the text?
 2. The CPU is running numerous other processes, leaving the system unresponsive?